-  Postgraduate Teaching Apprenticeship programmes are a nationally-recognised, work-based route into teaching.
+Postgraduate Teaching Apprenticeship programmes are a new (Sept 2018) nationally-recognised, work-based route into teaching.
 It is an alternative to a traditional full-time university course, offering a postgraduate-level qualification, no tuition fees, and the opportunity to earn while you learn.

 - Postgraduate Teaching Apprenticeships are available for prospective primary and secondary school teachers in England.

 - You’ll be employed by a school while you learn on the job.
 In some cases, this may be a school you’re already working at, or have an existing relationship with.

 - As Postgraduate Teaching Apprenticeships are new, there are currently only a limited number of vacancies.